cardboard-iguana/cardboard-iguana.com/notes/burp-suite.md

 ## The Burp Suite Browser

 I *strongly* recommend using the Burp Suite Browser, since it already has proxy and SSL interception set up.
-Also, it’s always best to keep your “hacker” and “normie” tools/identities as separate as possible!
+Also, it's always best to keep your "hacker" and "normie" tools/identities as separate as possible!

 ### Using Firefox with Burp Suite

 The Burp Suite browser is compiled as an x86_64 binary, and thus *doesn't* work on a Raspberry Pi.
 As a work-around, Firefox can be used to interact with Burp Suite.

-First, make the following changes to Firefox’s settings:
+First, make the following changes to Firefox's settings:

-* Settings > General > Network Settings > Settings… > Manual proxy configuration > [set the “HTTP Proxy” to 127.0.0.1:8080 and check “Also use this proxy for HTTPS”]
+* Settings > General > Network Settings > Settings... > Manual proxy configuration > [set the "HTTP Proxy" to 127.0.0.1:8080 and check "Also use this proxy for HTTPS"]
 * Settings > Privacy & Security > Browser Privacy > Logins and Passwords > Ask to save logins and passwords for websites > Off
 * Settings > Privacy & Security > Browser Privacy > History > Use custom settings for history > Always use private browsing mode > On